Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 3. `previous`, a string, 32-byte ID of the previous block (or hash of a legacy block)
 4. `predicate`, a tuple of 1 or more tuples of 1 one or more [Multisig Predicates](#multisig-predicate).
 Outer tuple is OR function, inner tuples are AND functions of the multisig predicates.
 5. `runlimit`, an int64
-6. `txroot`, a string, a merkle root of a set of all transactions included in the block
+6. `txroot`, a string, a merkle root of a set of all transactions included in the block, where each item is defined as:

+        item = SHA3-256(Transaction.id || TransactionWitness.id)

 7. TBD: UTXO & nonces set merkle root
 8. TBD: records set merkle root (maybe the same root as utxo and nonces?)